 Much to her surprise, the birds produced enough heat that her thermometer showed the coop temperature was in the 30’s.
 Isn’t that wild how they can do that?

 We love our chickens, and they give us lots of delicious food, but they really don’t need that much from us when it comes to staying warm or surviving in the winter.

 Our final question is how long do these amazing creatures tend to live.
 The average lifespan for a chicken is 8-10 years.

 Now, realize that they won’t lay that long.
 A hens’ egg production lessens with each passing year.
 Usually, around year 5, you begin to notice a steep decline in egg production.
 That is why most people rotate hens every couple of years.

-But if you don’t mind having a bird around that eats more than she produces and as long as she doesn’t fall ill, then you should expect to have about 8 years with her.
+However, if you don’t mind having a bird around that eats more than she produces and as long as she doesn’t fall ill, then you should expect to have about 8 years with her.

-However, there have been reports of some chickens actually living to be around 20 years old.
+There have been reports of some chickens actually living to be around 20 years old.
 That brings a whole new meaning to ‘tough old bird.’

 So I hope I’ve answered as thoroughly as possible some of the most common questions among chicken keepers.